 And before you know it, that restaurant is out of business.

 That is because they started with a great product or service and got what I’ll call lazy in their delivery.

 This is a sad but true phenomenon with not only restaurants but many small businesses.

-Finally, customers are who pay the bills.
+Be aware that it is the customers are who pay the bills.

-Don’t ever take your customers for granted because as soon as you do, there will be someone waiting in the wings to snatch them away from you.
+Don’t ever take your customers for granted.
+Because as soon as you do, there will be someone waiting in the wings to snatch them away from you.

 Attract them and keep them so they not only come back but they also bring their friends!